-The group is multi-national, with current and recent group members from China, India, Nepal, the USA, Italy, France, Germany, Greece, Czech Republic, Romania and the UK.
+The group is multi-national, with current and recent group members from China, India, Nepal, USA, Mexico, Italy, France, Germany, Greece, Czech Republic, Romania and the UK.
 Profiles of our current group members can be found on the Group Members pages of this website.
 We welcome applications for postgraduate study and post-doctoral research positions from across the world.

 Most of our postgraduate students are conducting research for a Ph.D., and further details of our application procedures, admission requirements and opportunities for funding are described on the School of Chemistry’s website.

 The research groups share laboratory and office space and operate experiments making use of techniques such as velocity map imaging, H Rydberg atom photofragment translational spectroscopy, crossed molecular beam scattering, ultrafast transient absorption spectroscopy and cavity ring-down spectroscopy.
 We are well equipped with femtosecond and nanosecond pulsed laser systems tunable across the ultraviolet, visible and infra-red regions, and also operate experiments with high resolution continuous wave lasers.
 Experimental studies are complemented by computational and theoretical chemistry methods, often in collaboration with colleagues in Bristol’s Centre for Computational Chemistry and elsewhere.
 We are part of the major EPSRC Programme Grant Ultrafast Photochemical Dynamics in Complex Environments.

 We offer postgraduate training in a wide range of experimental and computational methods, with access to modern instrumentation, within a research group that has a well-established international profile.
 Recent group members have gone on to a variety of careers in academia, industry, consultancy, education, and many other fields, and find employment across the globe.